-Part western balladeer, part borderland chronicler, songwriter George St. Clair is a master of conjuring feelings and images of lives past and present.
-Growing up on the high plains of Texas put George in touch with the vastness of the American West, and his songs evoke the dry deserts, rolling grasslands, and high mountains of his West Texas homeland.
-Living for the past several years in the UK has given him a renewed perspective on the land where he grew up, and these reflections take shape in his new 2018 album Ballads of Captivity and Freedom.
+George St Clair is a unique songwriter – true to his West Texas roots, yet critically sensitive to other sides of the story.
+Living for the past several years in the UK has given him a renewed perspective on the land where he grew up, and these reflections shape his new 2018 album Ballads of Captivity and Freedom.

-For over 20 years George has pursued a career as a professional archeologist and anthropologist, which involved living for extended periods of time in remote places in the American Southwest, Mexico, Peru, and Brazil.
-While in Mexico, his travels crossing and re-crossing the border further ignited his historical imagination and sharpened his awareness of life in the region.
-This path eventually brought George to London, where he got his PhD in Anthropology, followed by a few years of lecturing and research at the London School of Economics.
+Alongside music, for over 20 years George has pursued a career as a professional archeologist and anthropologist, living for extended periods of time in remote places in the American Southwest, Mexico, Peru, and Brazil.
+His travels re-crossing the US-Mexico the border ignited his historical imagination and sharpened his awareness of life in the region.
+In an unexpected turn, George was offered a chance to pursue a PhD in Anthropology at the London School of Economics, followed by years of lecturing and research at the school.

 His reading, writing, and reflection kept fuelling a vision that would emerge in his songwriting - a nuanced, poetic voice full of wit and rigor, ever-grounded in his connection to home.
 Now fully committed to music, George is a formidable, mature songwriter with his own sound and point of view.
 His songs penetrate beyond the standard view to take the listener to places and times where untold possibilities once existed, and still do.